exoplatform/exo-documentation/docs/LDAP.rst

 .. warning:: -  eXo Platform supports only the **read-only** mode on LDAP/MSAD integration.
              -  Only one single LDAP/MSAD is allowed.
-             -  The IDM mapped entities from LDAP/MSAD are imported in one way direction: **from LDAP to eXo Platform**.
+             -  The IDM mapped entities from LDAP/MSAD are imported in one way direction: **from LDAP/MSAD to eXo Platform**.

     This chapter covers the following topics: